 Day 2: Joseon Dynasty

 Start the day with a visit to Gyeongbokgung Palace, the main and largest royal palace of the Joseon Dynasty.
-Explore the exquisite grounds and learn about its history, then walk to Bukchon Hanok – a village of narrow alleys and traditional Korean houses called hanok.
+Explore the exquisite grounds and learn about its history, then walk to Bukchon Hanok Village.
+A ‘hanok’ is a traditional Korean house.

 You’ve seen the Joseon Dynasty, now it’s time to wear it.
 Change into a hanbok, which literally translates to ‘Korean clothing’ but refers specifically to the traditional dress worn by both men and women during the Joseon period.